 One smart thing to do with your degree is stick more words on it.
-There are two common ways of doing this at UW - heh, well, maybe three, but this column is far too short to discuss taking a joint.
+There are two common ways of doing this at UWaterloo-heh, well, maybe three, but this column is far too short to discuss taking a joint.
 You can do the double major thing, or you can just throw a minor onto your degree.
 So what kind of minors are there?
 Well, there are those in math and those not.
 For mathie minors, you need a bunch of courses, but frequently they just overlap the ones you're taking so it turns out to be like four or five courses, perfect for filling up your math-course requirement without taking all STATs or something foolish.
-Now, for outside of math minors - perfect for those thinking of becoming teachers who want a non-math "teachable" - these take ten courses, so plan ahead.
-It gives some structure to your electives, but they require you to take specific stuff that is only available in certain terms - hey, like why I can't finish my English minor on time.
+Now, for outside of math minors-perfect for those thinking of becoming teachers who want a non-math "teachable"-these take ten courses, so plan ahead.
+It gives some structure to your electives, but they require you to take specific stuff that is only available in certain terms-hey, like why I can't finish my English minor on time.
 So, in conclusion, think about one, but try to plan early.

-offices on the East side, more labs in the middle and West side, and the MFCF over near Northeast.
+Third floor: This is really the heart of the MC.
+You have the Comfy Lounge and the C&D on the South side, most of the club offices on the East side, more labs in the middle and West side, and the MFCF over near Northeast.
 If you have problems with your UWaterloo accounts or other computery problems, you can see them.
 It's also the home of MathSoc (MC 3038).
 You should swing by if you get the chance; they offer a lot to Math students.

 Fourth floor: There are a lot of classes here, as well as some important offices.
-The Math Undergrad Office, which you'll need to get course override forms and hand in work reports and all kinds of administrative things, is on the West side.
+The Math Undergrad Office, which you'll need to get course override forms and all kinds of administrative things, is on the West side.
+The Math Orientation Office is also on this floor.